 Individual study under guidance of professor who directs and coordinates student's reading and research.
+1-6 credits 699 MASTER'S THESIS writing such as reviews of research, articles and book reviews.

 Original work in the field of literature and language and completion of graduate student's required thesis.